pathdoc / Shutterstock.com

 This one has come full circle.
 In the early days of the internet, you could listen to music for free, albeit generally illegally.
 Then, you had to pay for music through iTunes, Rhapsody or similar services.

 Today, we’re back to free music options through services such as Spotify and Pandora.

 LDprod / Shutterstock.com

->

-> There is no reason you should be paying for long-distance calls.
-If you don’t have a phone plan that already gives you free long-distance service, check out services such as Skype and Google Voice, which allow you to make calls in the U.S. for free.
+There is no reason you should be paying for long-distance phone calls.
+If you don’t have a cellphone plan that already gives you free long-distance service, check out services such as Skype and Google Voice, which allow you to make calls in the U.S. for free.

->

-> 8. Data storage
+8. Data storage